Lenakeiz/GenerativeLinearAngularModelPathIntegration/README.md

 - [Mapping toolbox](https://uk.mathworks.com/products/mapping.html)

 We also used a customised version of [Rob Campbell (2023) sigstar](https://github.com/raacampbell/sigstar) which is included already in the project files.

+## Use
+Scripts to reproduce the plots and analysis in the paper can be found into the **Main** folder.
+Each of the scripts produce an entire or a single plot from any given figure of the paper.
+Each script is named accordingly to the figure ouput.
+Usually plots will not be displayed in Matlab but output will be saved inside **Output** folder.
+Some scripts will take longer than others to run (like the one that runs all different types of model).

 ---
 [^1]: Andrea Castegnaro *, Zilong Ji *, Katarzyna Rudzka, Dennis Chan, Neil Burgess _( * ) Equal contributions_